cjtessler/MATH3733-SP18/MATH 3733 Symbolic Computation Midterm Review.md

 6. Write a function that calculates the area of a triangle.

-9. Write a recursive function that returns $n!$.
+9. Write a recursive function that returns `n!`.

 10. Write a function that accepts any positive integer and returns the sum of the digits.